- 1 Introduction

 Block and replace

-Relatively high doses of carbimazole (e.g. around 40mg daily) are used to completely stop the production of thyroid hormone in the thyroid.
+An alternative to the weaned tapered dogging regimen described above.
+Relatively high doses of carbimazole (e.g. around 40mg daily) can used to completely stop the production of thyroid hormone in the thyroid.
 At the same time, give the patient about 100µg thyroxine daily to replace the thyroxine they are not producing for themselves.
 You should not use this treatment in pregnancy, as T4 does not cross the placenta as well as carbimazole, and thus you may alter the child’s levels of thyroid hormone.

 About 50% of patients will relapse within 2 years after a treatment with one of these drugs.
 These patients can either then go onto long-term thyroid therapy (i.e. the block and replace mechanism) or they may consider radioiodine therapy.
 90% of hyperthyroid patients have a diffuse goitre.
 Those that have single/multinodular goitre are less likely to remit after a course of treatment with anti-thyroid drugs.

 Agranulocytosis is the main side effect.
 It appears in 1/1000 patients, usually within 3 months of treatment. it is where the patient has an abnormally low level of circulating white blood cells (particularly neutrophils).
 The most common symptoms of this side effect are fever, sore throat and rashes.

 - Patients should cease anti-thyroid drugs whenever they get: mouth ulcers, fever, sore throat, or any other symptoms suggestive of infection

 - Regular FBC monitoring is not effective at prevention